What is Test Case: Examples With Best Practices

 Below are the ways to write them:

-Before you write a testing case and execute the test, it is important to meet any expected assumptions and conditions.
-Pre-conditions should be documented in the testing case, along with any specific instructions on how to set up the test environment.
+• Use assumptions and pre-conditions: Before you write a test case and execute the test, you must meet any expected assumptions and conditions.
+Preconditions should be documented in the testing case, along with specific instructions for setting up the test environment.

 In simple terms, details like which page the user should initiate the test, setup requirements, and dependencies on the test environment should be met before testing an application.

-You should write clear and concise test steps.
-It contains a detailed process on the steps of tests which gives direction for test execution.
+• Clear and concise test steps: You should write clear and concise test steps.
+It contains a detailed process of the steps, which directs test execution.
 You should note that it is not important that the person who wrote the testing case may not be the person who runs the test.

-When you write testing cases, it is always preferred to reuse them to save unnecessary time in testing software applications.
-Therefore, the testing case should be written in a way that provides long-term value to the software testing.
+• Make it reusable: When writing testing cases, it is always preferred to reuse them to save unnecessary time testing software applications.
+Therefore, the testing case should be written to provide long-term value to the software testing.

 Test Case Example